Form preview

 Where do I send the form?

-IRS 990 - Schedule A should be submitted to the IRS at the address specified in the instructions for Form 990.
-Ensure that you are using the correct mailing address based on the organization’s location and filing requirements.
-Filing electronically through a certified e-filer is also an option for submission.
+IRS 990 - Schedule A should be sent to the address specified in the instructions for Form 990.
+This usually depends on the organization’s principal location and is typically directed to the appropriate IRS processing center.
+Electronic filing may also be available; check the IRS website for options.

 See what our users say